Carl Orff: Nazi era

 Orff's relationship with German National Socialism and the Nazi Party has been a matter of considerable debate and analysis, sometimes colored by misinformation.
-Historian Michael H. Kater, whose work is critical of Orff, nevertheless wrote that "Carl Orff's name to many has become synonymous with fascist art and culture, frequently by way of a rather cavalier prejudgment."
+Historian Michael H. Kater, nevertheless wrote that "Carl Orff's name to many has become synonymous with fascist art and culture, frequently by way of a rather cavalier prejudgment" but also that Orff "thoroughly disliked most of the things that National Socialism and the Third Reich came to stand for, before and after Hitler's takeover".

+Orff accepted several commissions from the Nazis: his Einzug und Reigen der Kinder was performed at the opening of the 1936 Summer Olympics in Berlin.
+In 1939, on commission from the city of Frankfurt, he revised his stage work based on Shakespeare’s A Midsummer Night’s Dream, the first version of which had been published in 1917 and was now intended to replace Ein Sommernachtstraum music by Felix Mendelssohn Bartholdy, a composer who had been ostracized as Jewish.
+Baldur von Schirach, who, as Reich Governor in Vienna, developed extensive cultural-political initiatives, engaged him during the war for the Vienna State Opera and commissioned the opera Antigonae.
+From 1941 to 1945, Orff received a fixed monthly salary from Vienna for his work, which made him financially independent for the first time in his career.
+Among the works performed at the State Opera during this period was Carmina Burana.
+In 1944, Orff was named by Hitler on the “Gottbegnadeten list”, which exempted him from military service and labor duties on the home front—because of “German cultural heritage” the Nazis deemed worthy of protection.

 Orff never joined the Party, nor did he have any leadership position with the Third Reich.
 He was a member of the Reichsmusikkammer, which was required of active musicians in the Third Reich.

 Several of Orff's friends and associates went into exile between 1933 and 1939, including Sachs and Leo Kestenberg, the latter of whom was an advocate for his Schulwerk.
 Orff reconnected with several of these exiled colleagues after the war and in some cases maintained lifelong friendships, as with singer and composer Karel Salmon, who emigrated within the first few months of the Nazi takeover.
 Another such figure is the art historian Albin von Prybram-Gladona (1890–1974), whose parents had converted from Judaism before his birth and who survived multiple incarcerations in concentration camps after he fled to France.
 Prybram-Gladona testified to Orff's character during the denazification process.
 Another important friend to Orff was the German-Jewish musicologist and composer Erich Katz (1900–1973), who fled in 1939 after temporary incarceration in Dachau.
 Orff reestablished contact with Katz in 1952, and Katz considered Orff a valued friend.
 Orff wrote a tribute upon Katz's death in the form of a letter addressed to the deceased.